 Amongst other things, this Code of Ethics and Business Conduct makes clear to employees the standards of conduct and behaviour expected of them when representing Fresenius Medical Care UK, and requires our employees to report any actual or suspected violation of the law, which would include the Modern Slavery Act 2015.
-In certain circumstances, for example in large contracts, we may also require our business partners to comply with our Compliance Brochure dedicated to Business Partners and our Supplier Code of Conduct which helps maintain our high ethical standards throughout the supply chain and specifically requires them to provide a fair and respectful working environment for their workers.
+We also require our business partners to comply with our Compliance Brochure dedicated to Business Partners and our Supplier Code of Conduct which helps maintain our high ethical standards throughout the supply chain and specifically requires them to provide a fair and respectful working environment for their workers.

 We investigate all alleged breaches of our Code of Ethics and Business Conduct, and have a zero tolerance approach if a breach is established.

 Compliance Action Line

 We have also implemented a Compliance Action Line which is an anonymous facility for our employees to report actual or suspected misconduct.
 This is support by clear non-retaliation policies.
 This whistleblowing procedure is designed to make it easy for our employees and third parties to make disclosures without fear of retaliation, and so we hope this will contribute to identifying and reporting any potential risk of modern slavery and/or human trafficking occurring within our business or supply chain.